willc-code/Dev-py/README.md

 I have background in tech sales, data analysis and product management.
 Fortunately, I did not study CS or IT in university.
 No prize for guessing my university major.
 So here I am!
 I'm building coding skills to better understand software development and to eventually build tools that solve real business problems.

 ## About Me
-- 💼 Product & Growth Manager at an AgriTech IoT solutions company
+- 💼 Product & Growth Manager at an AgriTech IoT solutions company.
-- 🌱 Self-taught Python learner
+- 🌱 Self-taught Python learner.
-- 🤖 Passionate about bridging tech and the commercial world
+- 🤖 Passionate about bridging tech and the commercial world.
-- 🏊 Outside of work, I enjoy long distance open water swimming and Lindy Hop
+- 🏊 Outside of work, I enjoy long distance open water swimming and Lindy Hop.

 ## Projects